bbernhard1/MobaDisplay_USB_WIFI_NodeMCU/README.md

+# Docu is outdated, must be updated to fit with new MQTT link.
 ## This Arduino Project is to be used with iTrain Model Railroud control software.
 #### It can drive a model Platform-Clock and/or Platform-Train-Departure-Display.
 Previously both display where available as dedicated projects, now both had been combined in one universal code.